edgexfoundry/edgex-docs/docs_src/microservices/device/Ch-DeviceServices.md

 ##### Insecure Mode

-When running in insecure mode, the secrets are stored and retrieved from the *Writable.InsecureSecrets* section of the service's configuration.toml file.
+When running in insecure mode, the secrets are stored and retrieved from the *Writable.InsecureSecrets* section of the service's configuration.yaml file.
 Insecure secrets and their paths can be configured as below.

 !!! example "Example - InsecureSecrets Configuration"
-    ```toml
-       [Writable.InsecureSecrets]
-         [Writable.InsecureSecrets.DB]
+    ```yaml
+    Writable:
+      InsecureSecrets:
+        DB:
-         path = "redisdb"
+         SecretName: "redisdb"
-           [Writable.InsecureSecrets.DB.Secrets]
+         SecretData:
-           username = ""
+           username: ""
-           password = ""
+           password: ""
-         [Writable.InsecureSecrets.MQTT]
+        MQTT:
-         path = "credentials"
+          SecretName: "credentials"
-           [Writable.InsecureSecrets.MQTT.Secrets]
+        SecretData:
-           username = "mqtt-user"
+           username: "mqtt-user"
-           password = "mqtt-password"
+           password: "mqtt-password"
     ```

 #### Retrieving Secrets